Liodeus/Good-Cloud-Practice/README.md

 - [gcloud](https://cloud.google.com/sdk/docs/install#deb)
 - python3
-- python3-pip - (sudo apt install python3-pip)
+- python3-pip

-Once gcloud is installed, you need to authorize gcloud to access the Cloud Platform with Google user credentials.
+Once gcloud is installed, you need to authorize gcloud to access the Cloud Platform with Google user credentials or use a service account :

+#### Authorize gcloud
 ```bash
 gcloud auth login
 ```

+##### Service account

+1. In the Cloud Console, go to the Service accounts page.
+2. Select a project.
+3. Click Create service account.
+   Enter a service account name to display in the Cloud Console.
+4. The Cloud Console generates a service account ID based on this name.
+Edit the ID if necessary.
+You cannot change the ID later.
+5. To set access controls, click Create and continue to the next step.
+6. Choose one or more IAM roles to grant to the service account on the project.
+7. Grant the role : Viewer
+8. When you are done adding roles, click Continue.

+##### Generate keys

+1. Click on your newly created account
+2. Go to keys panel
+3. Add key -> Create new key
+4. Key type : JSON
+5. Click create and store the key securely

 ## Installation